Jaronchai/Jaronchai/README.md

 My favorite language to work with is Python, but I also have experience with R and MATLAB for various engineering applications.
 I also love to dabble in static web development and create fun websites.

-Check out my GitHub repositories to see what I've been up to, and feel free to paw me a message if you want to chat or collaborate on a project.
+Check out my GitHub repositories to see what I've been up to, and feel free to send me a message if you want to chat or collaborate on a project.
 Let's create together! 🐾🐾🐾

 Also, check out [my site](https://www.jaronchai.com) for more info and my blog!!
 Thank you for stopping by, and have a pawsome day! 🌟